estevaocm/j2fa-otp/README.md

 Simply instantiate with either the TOTP or the HOTP constructor, then call setupPath() to get the setup address
 (which can be codified to a QR matriz using the QRCode class).
-After the client sets up their device, call password() to compute the password code and verify the user input.
+After the client sets up their device, call password() to compute the passcode and verify the user input.